C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 -      The chronological sequence of dates needs to be complemented with information.

 Choose two dates to create an entry.
-For background information on possible entries, go to the box ‘links’, the last section of Boder’s biography, and consult the website
+For more background information on Boder besides what is provided in the black box, you can click on  ‘links’, the last section of Boder’s biography, and consult the following resources:
-Voices of the Holocaust and the clip 5 min History.
+- Voices of the Holocaust
+- Clip 5 min History.

-Open your template and go to the table for assignment 1a Write 2 entries of max 100 words
+- Open your template and go to the table for assignment 1a
+- Write 2 entries of max 100 words in the appropiate field.
-Look for an appropriate image on the web and add copy the links to these images in the same table Now cut and paste the entries and the links to the photos and place  them in the timeline, following the instructions in the provided tutorial
+- Look for an appropriate image on the web and copy the links to these images in the same field Now cut and paste the entries and the links to the photos and place them in the timeline (if it is not clear how to proceed, read the tutorial)
-Remember to save your entries!!!
+Remember to regularly save your entries in your answer template, as well as in the online timeline!